 In September 2019, OptiNose AS, a wholly owned subsidiary of the Company, entered into the Currax License Agreement.
-Under the terms of the Currax License Agreement, Currax paid us a \$3.7 million upfront payment in 2019, an additional \$0.8 million in December 2020 upon expiration of the escrow that was established for a limited period to cover potential indemnification obligations, and an additional \$1.0 million milestone payment in January 2021 upon the achievement of a specified regulatory milestone.
+Under the terms of the Currax License Agreement, Currax paid us a \$3.7 million upfront payment in 2019 and an additional \$0.8 million in December 2020 upon expiration of the escrow that was established for a limited period to cover potential indemnification obligations.
+In January 2021, a specified regulatory milestone was met and the Company received a \$1.0 million milestone payment.
 We do not expect to receive any further payments from Currax under the terms of the License Agreement other than reimbursement for certain expenses.

-In January 2019, OptiNose AS entered into the Inexia License Agreement.
-Under the terms of the Inexia License Agreement, Inexia paid us a \$0.5 million upfront payment.
-For each product developed under the Inexia License Agreement, we are eligible to receive up to \$8.0 million of development milestone payments and up to \$37.0 million of sales milestone payments.
-In addition, we are eligible to receive tiered, low-to-mid single digit royalties based on net sales of any products successfully developed and commercialized under the Inexia License Agreement.
-Other than the upfront payment, we do not anticipate the receipt of any milestone or royalty payments from Inexia in the near term.
+In January 2019, OptiNose AS entered into a licensing agreement with Inexia Limited (The Centessa License Agreement).
+In February 2021, Inexia merged into Orexia therapeutics, which became a wholly-owned subsidiary of Centessa Pharmaceuticals (Centessa), a novel asset-centric pharmaceutical company.
+Under the terms of the Centessa License Agreement, Centessa paid us a \$0.5 million upfront payment.
+For each product developed under the Centessa License Agreement, we are eligible to receive up to \$8.0 million of development milestone payments and up to \$37.0 million of sales milestone payments.
+In addition, we are eligible to receive tiered, low-to-mid single digit royalties based on net sales of any products successfully developed and commercialized under the Centessa License Agreement.
+Other than the upfront payment, we do not anticipate the receipt of any milestone or royalty payments from Centessa in the near term.